cilium/cilium/Documentation/operations/system_requirements.rst

 methods, Cilium will still operate fine but will not be able to provide health information.

-For IPSec enabled Cilium deployments, you need to ensure that the firewall allows ESP traffic through.
+For IPsec enabled Cilium deployments, you need to ensure that the firewall allows ESP traffic through.
 For example, AWS Security Groups doesn't allow ESP traffic by default.